mqchen/jquery.diamonds.js/README.md

 ## Demo

-See `/demo/demo.html` in this repo.
+[See the demo page](http://mqchen.github.io/jquery.diamonds.js/) or checkout `/demo/demo.html` in this repo.

 ## Usage